 The best time to plan flights to Columbus is undoubtedly during the summer, because the weather creates perfect conditions for exploring the city, and no one can resist a sunny day.

 Winter here isn’t exactly nasty, or particularly stormy, but it’s nothing to write home about.
-Temperatures plummet to below freezing, drizzle and rainfall are consistent, but if winter weather doesn’t bother you, it’s probably the best time to find deals on hotels and cheap flights to Columbus.
+Temperatures plummet to below freezing and drizzle and rainfall are consistent.

 Getting around Columbus